heyheywastaken/bartender/README.md

 # bartender
-search engine for your favorite tracks and albums!
+search engine for your favorite artists!